“But why do spirits walk the earth, and why do they come to me?”

 In one instance a parent would not stop.
 Her concerns grew and escalated and yet her child would always appear carefree and happy in school.
 I offered her my time.
 I monitored the situation closely.
 I followed everything up.
 I took every word seriously.

-And then, at some point in and amongst the hustle, things started to make sense.
+And then, at some point in and amongst the hustle, things started to make more sense.
 For most people, this was the best time of the year, and for too many others, it was the toughest.
-The pressures of the festive season were too much.
+From Black Friday onwards, the pressures of the festive season were too much.
 The high expectations and the strain to deliver.
 The vulnerability and the pressures of parenthood.
 The impact on mental health and the inevitable financial strain.
 Unfortunately the truth is, that not everyone has good reason to be happy at Christmas time, no matter how much you cover your corridors in tinsel.
+For many families, Christmas exposed them.

 The season would conclude with our services together in church.
 With our families by our sides, we would talk openly, considering the challenges, shining a light on the requirement for kindness, compassion and community.
 Every prayer, hymn and blessing served as a reminder.
 We didn't just sing and read those words, we took the time to understand and make sense of them all.